The Four Parts to Becoming Bankable: Attracting Lenders 101

 Access Financing, Bank Rating, Become Bankable, Comparable Credit, FICO SBSS, Lender Compliance

 The simplest way to think of becoming bankable is a table.
-There are four main components (legs) and without them, your becoming bankable (table) will fall.
+There are four main components (legs) and without them, the becoming bankable table will fall.
 All four parts must be completed to become bankable.
 Loan approvals are done by computers using AI algorithms.
-They scan your business to see if it has four table legs or not.
-If any one of these crucial parts is out, lenders will may not even consider your application or even tell you why.
-If you want to access working capital, you will need these 4 legs on your table.
+They scan a business to see if it has four table legs or not.
+If any one of these crucial parts is out, lenders will may not even consider the business application they will not tell the owners why.
+If a business wants to access bankable working capital, it will need these 4 legs on its table.

 The four legs of the becoming bankable table are: